OHDSI/Strategus/README.md

 Introduction
 ============
 Strategus is an R package for coordinating and executing analytics using HADES modules.
+Please see the [Introduction To Strategus](https://ohdsi.github.io/Strategus/articles/IntroductionToStrategus.html) for more details.

 Features
 ========